 Once this became common knowledge, the Chinese company recognized and patched the flaw.
-The patch was then included in subsequent firmware updates for all its models with known vulnerabilities.
+The patch was then included in subsequent firmware updates for all its security cameras with known vulnerabilities.
 Hikvision stated publicly that the code was a holdover from the testing phase, which developers neglected to remove before launch.

-Despite all the press in the security community, many operators never bother to install the latest firmware.
+Despite all the press in the security community, many operators never bother to install the latest firmware onto their surveillance cameras.
 So, this flaw is an issue that even novice hackers will likely continue to leverage.

 Understanding the Threat

-Hikvision is not alone.
-But its failings showed that weak spots exist in even some of the most widely-used cameras on the market.
-This doesn’t mean that enterprises should simply change models and expect to be protected.
+Hikvision is not alone, but its failings showed that weak spots exist in even some of the most widely-used indoor and outdoor surveillance cameras on the market.
+This doesn’t mean that enterprises should simply change the model of their wireless security camera and expect to be protected.

 Constant vigilance mixed with security intelligence is a powerful combination.
 All organizations should look to bolster these critical components—both internally, and when it comes to partnering with companies worthy of their trust.
-By working with vendors that put security at the top of their agenda, you can rest easier knowing that the cameras in your facilities won’t be the subject of the next trending social media topic.
+By working with vendors that put security at the top of their agenda, you can rest easier knowing that both the indoor and outdoor security cameras in your facilities won’t be the subject of the next trending social media topic.